 A screen in the scanner application that shows detailed information about a particular agent.
-You can see your own profile by tapping your avatar at the upper-left corner of your scanner, or by selecting the “Agent” tab from the OPS screen.
+You can see your own profile by tapping your icon at the upper-left of your scanner.
 You can see another agent’s profile by long-pressing their agent name and selecting “View Player Profile.” [article]

 A medal awarded for destroying enemy resonators.

 A capsule variant which gradually duplicates items stored in them.

 The letter R followed by a number is a shorthand for expressing the level of a Resistance agent or portal.
 See: level, see also: E_, L_